vroslmend/check-the-card-game-v2/docs/ARCHITECTURE.md

 *   **Authoritative Server:** Maintaining a single source of truth for game state and rules on the server using XState to prevent inconsistencies and cheating.
 *   **Robust State Management:** Utilizing clear and predictable state management patterns:
     *   **Server-side:** XState (`server/src/game-machine.ts`) for all game logic and authoritative state.
-    *   **Client-side:** Zustand (`client/store/gameStore.ts`) for storing server-pushed game data and managing the socket connection, and XState (`client/machines/uiMachine.ts`) for orchestrating UI interactions and complex user flows.
+    *   **Client-side:** A pure XState architecture.
+A single root machine (`client/machines/uiMachine.ts`) manages all client-side state, from socket connection status to complex UI interaction flows.
 *   **Engaging User Experience:** Leveraging Next.js (App Router), TypeScript, and Tailwind CSS to create an intuitive and visually appealing interface, with Framer Motion for animations.

 ## 2. System Components